 Data minimisation and personality classification

-Passive personality modeling can help personalize apps and phone-based services but generally requires weeks or months of data collection and can negatively impact user engagement.
+Passive personality modeling can help personalise apps and phone-based services but generally requires weeks or months of data collection and can negatively impact user engagement.
 But what if a few weekends would suffice for accurately classifying personality traits towards improved user engagement?

 "Personality is revealed during weekends: Towards data minimisation for smartphone based personality classification", INTERACT conference, 2019.

-Data minimization and color blindness
+Data minimisation and color blindness

-Data minimization is a useful tool in wellbeing recommender systems.
+Data minimisation is a useful tool in wellbeing recommender systems.
 But if it’s applied too generally across the board, can it lead to problems with color blindness?
 If so, what are the implications of this color blindness?

 "Auditing algorithms: On lessons learned and the risks of data minimization", ACM Press, 2020 .